Bicycle Accident Lawyer in Montgomery, Alabama

 If you’re a motorist, you should know that cyclists have the same rights as you do.
 You owe them the same duty of care as you do anyone else using the road.
 To be safer and prevent accidents, be responsible and heed the following:

 - Distracted Driving Laws: Distracted driving creates one of the most dangerous situations for motorists and bicyclists alike.
 Each state has its own laws to try to minimize distracted driving, and Alabama is the same.
-Here, it is unlawful to operate a vehicle and attempt to read, write or send a text message on any electronic devise.
-Motorists should refrain from using any electronics, or conducting any other kind of behavior that will distract them from driving.
+Here, it is unlawful to operate a vehicle and attempt to read, write or send a text message on an electronic device.
+Motorists should refrain from using any electronics or conducting any other kind of behavior that will distract them from driving.
 If you are doing some, and an accident occurs, you will likely be found liable for all damages, both economic and non-economic.

 - Yield to the less protected.
 You may think you have time to turn before a cyclist arrives at the intersection, but you should not underestimate her speed; they can be faster and closer than what they appear.